ishapkin/jitsti-nginx-proxy/README.md

  ```

- - meet.domain.org and mail@example.com must be replaced for your mail and domain
+ - meet.domain.org and mail@example.com must be replaced with your mail and domain